Book-tracking

 The problem is…

-book-tracking users predominantly rely on a single app, Goodreads.
-The platform has seen minimal updates and innovation since its acquisition by Amazon in 2013, leaving users with a suboptimal and outdated user experience.
-Competing book-tracking apps struggle to match the success of Goodreads in harboring an extensive user base.
+users predominantly rely on Goodreads, an app that has seen minimal updates since Amazon acquired it in 2013, resulting in a suboptimal experience.
+Still, competing apps fail to match Goodreads’ extensive user base.

 This leaves an opportunity…